octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/scale-out/scale-out-orchestration-project.md

 ![Orchestration Project Dummy Script](images/orchestration-project-dummy-script.png)

-### Create Release

-That should be it.
-Create a new release and deploy it to your first environment you want to monitor.
-The deployment target trigger should pick up and new VMs added and will run this process.
+After the deployment process is created, create a release and deploy it through the various lifecycles.